ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 err-code
 : The err-code parameter contains one of the error codes listed in the
-  {{error-message-def}} which describes the reasons for the error when performing QueryResponse in the TAM.
+  {{error-message-def}}, which describes the reasons for the error when performing QueryResponse in the TAM.

 err-msg